TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design

 \subsection{Task Priority Construction}

-A central challenge in UED is to decide which tasks to present to the agent at each step.
+A central challenge in UED is to decide which tasks to present to the agent at each step~\citep{Hughes2024OpenEndednessICML}.
 Intuitively, we want to (1) focus on tasks that remain challenging, while (2) exploiting tasks whose training yields transfer to others.
 To this end, we introduce two complementary quantities, \emph{Task Difficulty} and \emph{Co‑Learnability}, and combine them into a single \emph{Task Priority} score.
+In the following sections, time \(t\) indexes the teacher’s curriculum-selection cycles (not environment time).